-Today, a combination of governance, legal, and market changes have made shareholders more powerful.38 Some of these changes are a result of federal intervention or changes to corporate law; others can be attributed to shareholder demands or market developments.39 We review some of these changes below.
+Today, a combination of governance, legal, and market changes has made shareholders more powerful.38 Some of these changes are a result of federal intervention or changes to corporate law; others can be attributed to shareholder demands or market developments.39 We review some of these changes below.

-The first change is the movement toward board independence.40 Initially driven by market demand, this change accelerated with the enactment of the Sarbanes-Oxley Act41 (SOX) and the stock exchange requirements demanding greater board independence.42 As Jeff Gordon showed, the independence of board members increased from 20 percent in 1950 to around 75 percent in 2005, with the CEO often being the sole insider in the boardroom.43 And the trend toward board independence is continuing.44
+The first change is the movement toward board independence.40 Initially driven by market demand, this change accelerated with the enactment of the Sarbanes-Oxley Act41 (SOX) and the stock exchange requirements demanding greater board independence.42 As Jeff Gordon showed, the independence of board members increased from 20% in 1950 to around 75% in 2005, with the CEO often being the sole insider in the boardroom.43 And the trend toward board independence is continuing.44

 The second change is the declassification of the boards of America's largest corporations.
-Classified boards discourage hostile takeovers because a potential
+Classified boards discourage hostile takeovers because a potential acquirer cannot simply replace an entire board at once.45 When